Pillar Candle FAQs

 Q: What are pillar candles?

 A: Pillar candles are freestanding candles that are known for their versatile and decorative qualities.
 They come in various shapes, sizes, and heights.
-Pillar candles are often made from denser wax, such as paraffin wax, beeswax, soy wax, or palm wax, and are commonly used for decorative purposes, home ambiance, or religious ceremonies.
+Pillar candles are often made from denser wax and are commonly used for decorative purposes, home ambiance, or religious ceremonies.
 Their solid form and ability to stand on their own without a container make them a popular choice for creating warm and inviting atmospheres.

 Q: What is the best wax to use for pillar candles?